Laori Mule - the non-alcoholic cocktail with ginger

 Preparation

-- Place ice cubes in the highball glass or copper mug
+• Put ice cubes in the highball glass or copper cup

-- Garnish with half a lime wedge and mint leaves.
+• Garnish with half a lime slice and mint leaves.
 Enjoy!

 Why do you serve a Moscow Mule in a copper mug?

-For no other drink, apart from the Moscow Mule, is a copper mug used.
-Why is that?
-The story behind it will surprise you: According to legend, the Moscow Mule was created during the 40s in the USA, more precisely in Los Angeles.
+No other drink, apart from the Moscow Mule, uses a copper mug.
+Why is that so?
+The story behind it will surprise you: According to legend, the Moscow Mule was created during the 1940s in the USA, more precisely in Los Angeles.

-One evening the two gentlemen John G. Martin and John A. Morgan were sitting together and both shared a similar fate.
+One evening two gentlemen, John G. Martin and John A. Morgan, sat together and both shared a similar fate.
 Martin had to market vodka for his company.
 Almost impossible at the time!
-Morgan launched a new ginger soda and had trouble getting rid of it too.
-In addition, Morgan's girlfriend had 2000 copper mugs in stock, which also couldn't be sold.
+Morgan launched a new ginger soda and also had trouble getting rid of it.
+In addition, Morgan's girlfriend had 2,000 copper cups in stock, which also couldn't be sold.
 Three problems and one solution: the Moscow Mule!
-It is said to have been invented that night and is therefore also partly responsible for the popularity of vodka in the USA.
+It is said to have been invented that night and is therefore partly responsible for the popularity of vodka in the USA.

 Would you like more drink inspiration?

 Can't get enough of simple non-alcoholic cocktails?
-Then the alcohol-free Gin & Tonic will inspire you.
+Then the alcohol-free Gin & Tonic will delight you.
 You can find the recipe here.